 Have you ever had a day where you were just so bored you couldn’t function?
 Nothing seemed interesting, there was nothing to do, and even your daydreams were “BAD!”
 I think everybody has had these days.
 We just left one of the worst years of our lives.
-We were quarantined to our homes.
+We were quarantined in our homes.
 Everything was closed.
 It was “BAD!”

 I didn’t think stay-at-home orders would last long term nor think I would struggle.
 And certainly never thought I would become bored.
 I love being in my home after all I have an in-home daycare.
 I am blessed to have a wonderful relationship with my husband, children and there are always little ones everywhere.

 When I was balancing a busy personal and professional life, I would fantasize about the day I could control my day.
-Oh the crafts I would complete, the places I could go see, and more.
+Oh, the crafts I would complete, the places I could go see, and more.

 I had tons of time on my hands.
 I would wake up in the morning, go sit on the couch in silence and look around wondering what was I supposed to do next?
 My creative mind lost its creativity.
 I had no interest in home projects, DIY, crafting or anything.

 About two weeks in, I recognized that I couldn’t spend the next six months staring at the walls.
 According to a study published in the journal, Academy of Management Discoveries, boredom can actually spark our creativity and productivity.
 Well, I was nailing that.
 I WAS BORED.
 And it was “BAD!”
-How could I be creative when there was no spark at all.
+How could I be creative when there was no spark at all?
 This study suggests that we all need a little boredom in our lives.
-Boredom can allow us to get back on track, be more productive and creative.
+Boredom can allow us to get back on track, and be more productive and creative.
 I decided to take this information to heart and see if I could test this theory.
 Let me tell you, it was hard at first.
 At this point, I even questioned if I was depressed.
-I knew many others were struggling, experiencing boredom and feeling depressed as well.
+I knew many others were struggling, experiencing boredom, and feeling depressed as well.
 I suspected I wasn’t that abnormal.

 I had to rewire my thought process and get up off the damn couch.
 Some days, I slithered off that thing.
-I decided I would rather be uninspired standing up than being uninspired laying around like a lump on a log.
-I started with a to do list.
+I decided I would rather be uninspired standing up than uninspired laying around like a lump on a log.
+I started with a to-do list.
 Creating a list made me feel engaged in something-anything.
 I signed up for online classes in computer coding, French, drawing, and creative writing.
 I know – a bit over the top.
 I completed them all, yet I still felt like I couldn’t get out of my own way.
 And, I wasn’t retaining anything.
 Boredom was still winning.
 It was “BAD.”

 I struggled along for a few more months and then found Coach Peggy.
 I started watching her videos, reading her blogs, and communicating with her.
 Some things just show up when they are supposed to.
 She introduced me to hula hooping.
 I know, what a weird way to tackle boredom.
 I think what made it click was I was having fun while learning something new.
 She taught a hooping class via Zoom during Covid.
 I loved the accountability.
 We all had forgotten how difficult it was to keep that big circle from falling down.
 However, I kept practicing.
 I bet the first 30 minutes of class I dropped the hoop 100 times.
-While I didn’t get much exercise from the spinning, I certainly did from the bending over and picking it up.
+While I didn’t get much exercise from the spinning, I certainly did from bending over and picking it up.
 I was embarrassed at first, but it was fun.
 After the class was over, I continued working on hula hooping for another hour.
 I finally stopped from exhaustion.
 (Teacher’s Pet thing again).

-It was the hula hooping that helped me finally realize in all of this “trying” new things maybe it was movement I needed.
+It was the hula hooping that helped me finally realize in all of this “trying” new things maybe it was the movement I needed.
 Maybe it was bringing back some fun.
 I began exercising more.
-I started walking, doing videos, functional exercises everyday like arm circles, planks and squats.
+I started walking, doing videos, and functional exercises every day like arm circles, planks and squats.
 I felt great after exercising.
 I hadn’t exercised consistently in such a long time.
 My mind and body were invigorated again.
 It spun my boring view of life in a whole new way.
 I became excited to find as many new ways to exercise as possible.
 Like salsa dancing.
 Yeah, me!

 So… maybe sometimes boredom is what we need.
 There are times we need to rest both physically and mentally.
 Trying something brand new might mean trying 10 new things before one snaps you out of a “BAD” situation.
-The movement cleared my brain, and I decided to revisit the classes I had finished on line – redo them again.
-I learned even more the second time around, and actually retained it.
+The movement cleared my brain, and I decided to revisit the classes I had finished online – redo them again.
+I learned, even more, the second time around and actually retained it.
 Oh, and had fun.

 I now believe that boredom can be good for us sometimes.
 It is individualized on how long you should let that boredom last.
 Is it rejuvenating you or bringing you down further into a less productive realm or even causing a true depression?
 Don’t let boredom run or ruin your life.